tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 ~~~~~~~~~~~~~~

 At the center, the :package:`tezos-base` package is where
 the blockchain specific code starts.
-Before it are the set of libraries
+Before it is the set of libraries
 that are used everywhere for basic operations.

  - :package:`tezos-stdlib` contains a few extensions over the